-What to do in Cameron Highlands
+What to do in Cameron Highlands?

 There are two companies which tea plantations you are welcome to visit: BOH (which is the oldest – 1921) and Cameron Valley.
 Both have tea houses from where you can admire the view at the tea fields, while sipping a cup of tea.
 Mmmmmm… As you may know that I am tea lover, you can understand that I simply couldn’t leave this place.
 Shopping locally is a great way to support local economy.
 Getting tea straight from the tea plantation is also more eco-friendly as it didn’t have to travel and produced less carbon footprint.
 Unfortunately, tea in Cameron Highlands is not organic, unlike second Malaysian tea producer on Borneo Island – Sabah tea.

-Besides, there are several trekking trails in Cameron Highlands.
-All well marked on maps.me app, which I highly recommend while traveling.
+There are several trekking trails in Cameron Highlands.
+All paths are well marked on maps.me app, which I highly recommend while traveling.
 My favorite was trail nr 10 which lead to the top of the hill with a nice view.
 I have tried also nr 7,8,9 which took me to David’s Falls and Mount Beremban with minimal views around.
-While walking on those you will see mossy trees on the higher attitude.
-In some places you don’t really walk on the ground but on the elevation of very old roots system which makes you sink in when you step on it.
+All of them I accessed from Tanah Rata.

 How to visit Cameron Highlands?

 Vegetables grow under plastic green houses and are treated with dose of chemicals.
 Green landscape is transforming into plastic and not sustainable environment.

 Thinking that Mossy Forest is second oldest rainforest in the world (first is Taman Negara also in Malaysia), it makes me terrified if this area will survive next couple of years.
 Lots of illegal guides don’t belong to any agency and don’t care about nature.
 Certain people still come and steal plants which they can sell.
-Not to mention people which step on the moss to make a selfie… Unfortunately all of the agencies use jeeps, which produce the biggest amount of carbon emission among all the cars.
-It’s just a faithful wish that Mossy Forest will one day become strictly protected natural heritage and non of the vehicle can reach there.
+Not to mention people which step on the moss to make a selfie or climb the trees.
+Due to such acts, the autorities closed part of the Mossy Forest for tourists and on the other part, created a board walk for visitors.

 The Bee is a nature lover and tea addict.
 Loves the idea of slow life and responsible traveling, constantly trying to improve to bee more eco-friendly.
 Appreciates old cultures and traditions, loves to immerse with locals, listen to ethnic music as well as taste regional food and drinks.
 Her favorite spots while traveling are family houses and street markets.